XeraPlugins/LeeesBungeeQueue/README.md

   - auth

- If you have alwaysqueue set to true which it is set to by default then make sure you have this set like this
+ If you have alwaysqueue set to true in the lbq config which it is set to by default then make sure you have this set like this
  priorities: